LeoQK/Manual/README.md

 Gaming is all about community.
 So is gaming for enterprise.
 We want to collaborate with and learn from gamers and organizations to advance the application of gaming skills to enterprise.

-Connect with us on Discord, or contact us via email.
-We

 ### For gamers

 ### For organizations